 They are conceited and understand nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind~ 1st Timothy 6:4-5a NIV

-One of the weirder aspects of growing older is that it is possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.
+One of the weirder blessings of growing older is it’s possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.

 One of the more remarkable transformations that has taken place over the course of my lifetime as been our perspective on the subject of words and language.
 When I was a child no one really cared about the rightness or wrongness of words.
 People just said what they wanted to say and everybody was expected to get over any hurt feelings that resulted.

 “Sticks and stones may break my bones but words can never hurt me”

-Okay, so in retrospect it was not the most sensitive limerick to teach to tender little children.
-But in those days people where a little thicker-skinned and the rhyme had the effect it was intended to have.
-Kids (and grown-ups) rarely made much over the insensitive, mean or stupid things things other people said.
+Okay, so in retrospect it was probably not the most sensitive or even truthful limerick to teach to tender little children.
+But in those days we were all a little thicker-skinned and the rhyme had the effect it was intended to have.
+Kids (and adults) rarely made much over the insensitive, mean or stupid things things other people said.

 It was just the beginning.

 Out of nowhere there was a crusade to change the way Americans spoke and perceived language.
 There were public service announcements on the dangers of harsh words and verbal abuse.
 Talk show hosts interviewed people who had been wounded by the cruel words of classmates and parents.
 Pop-culture icons began educating the public on the dangers of dehumanizing and harsh words.
-Task forces were formed to stop bullying in schools and end insensitive and sexually charged language in workplaces.
+Task forces were formed to stop bullying in schools.
+There was a campaign to end insensitive and sexually charged language in workplaces.
 As a result using racist, sexist or just plain mean language became taboo in schools and most workplaces.